 Jack Sharry: Yeah, it’s kind of what we do.

-Jack Sharry: Well, thank you for the plug of my book, authentic and ethical persuasion, it’s about listening, and compelling storytelling.
-So I’ve done a little bit of both so.
-So our time draws nigh as want to keep these two around a half an hour.
-So let me get a couple two more questions for you.
+Jack Sharry: Well, thank you for the plug of my book, Authentic and Ethical Persuasion.
+It’s about listening and compelling storytelling.
+So I’ve done a little bit of both, so.
+So our time draws nigh as we want to keep these to around a half an hour.
+So let me get a couple, two more questions for you.
 The first is, what are three key takeaways you’d like to leave our audience with today?
-What are what are things that are on your mind you hope others will remember as they go about their daily lives, and in this crazy world of ours?
+What are… what are things that are on your mind you hope others will remember as they go about their daily lives in this crazy world of ours?

-Lori Hardwick: Well, one thing I would encourage advisors to think about, as you know, the statistics show that every advisor, on average uses about five to 10% of their total of each software’s total power.
+Lori Hardwick: Well, one thing I would encourage advisors to think about, as you know, the statistics show that every advisor, on average uses about 5-10% of their total… of each software’s total power.
 So start taking inventory of what you have already under your fingertips.
 I know there’s a lot of new emerging technologies, but all of the technologies you’re already using are branching out and adding new functionality and features that you may not even be aware of.
 So I would really encourage people to take an annual review of that, because there may be solutions up underneath your current providers that you are not even aware of.
-The other thing I would say is, you know, make sure that when you’re picking a technology partner that you’re not just choosing for today, but also for tomorrow, how do you plan to grow your business?
-What are your clients up against, from?
-You know, what, like we were talking about, are they mostly retiring?
+The other thing I would say is, you know, make sure that when you’re picking a technology partner that you’re not just choosing for today, but also for tomorrow.
+How do you plan to grow your business?
+What are your clients up against, from a, you know, well, like we were talking about, are they mostly retiring?
 Is there a way for them to see and for you to manage those retirement assets the way you once did during that accumulation stage.
-And so I would really encourage you when picking a partner to pick it for the long haul, and be asking the questions for the future of your practice, not just for today.
+And so I would really encourage you, when picking a partner, to pick it for the long haul, and be asking the questions for the future of your practice, not just for today.
 And then last, the hyper personalized, I mean, you know, McKinsey just came out with that hyper personalized technology.
-Know that that is not just needed but expected right now.
+Know that that is not just needed, but expected right now.
 And it’s not just about technology.
-It’s also about the way that you interact with the client, whether it’s marketing, whether it’s content delivery, and and also even in their own portfolios, if you know if they have an ESG tilt or if they want to If they’re a, you know, CEO, and they’re a woman, maybe they want to invest in women owned businesses, you need to be listening to your clients for what is going to create that hyper personalized, you know, experience and make sure that you’re ready for that.
-That is my, that’s my three, I could go on.
-But that all stick with those three.
+It’s also about the way that you interact with the client, whether it’s marketing, whether it’s content delivery, and… and also even in their own portfolios.
+If, you know, if they have an ESG tilt or if they want to… If they’re a, you know, CEO, and they’re a woman, maybe they want to invest in women owned businesses.
+You need to be listening to your clients for what is going to create that hyper personalized, you know, experience and make sure that you’re ready for that.
+That is my… that’s my three, I could go on.
+But that’s… I’ll stick with those three.

 Jack Sharry: Sounds just right.
 So one last question.
-This has been a thoroughly enjoy enjoyable conversation, I’d like to have you share with us as we do with each of our guests each week, something interesting or unique you do outside of work that people may not know about, you would find interesting.
+This has been a thoroughly enjoy… enjoyable conversation.
+I’d like to have you share with us, as we do with each of our guests each week, something interesting or unique you do outside of work that people may not know about you and would find interesting?

 Jack Sharry: That’s great.
 Great and making a difference to boot.
 So good stuff.
-So thank you, Laurie, this has been a lot of fun.
+So thank you, Lori, this has been a lot of fun.
 I think we’ve just scratched the surface.
 So we’ll have to do this again at some point.
 For our listening audience.
-If you’ve enjoyed our podcast, please rate review and share what we are doing here at well, tech on deck.
+If you’ve enjoyed our podcast, please rate, review, and share what we are doing here at WealthTech on Deck.
 We’re available wherever you get your podcasts.
-And Lori thanks so much.
+And, Lori, thanks so much.
 This was a real pleasure and a blast.

 Lori Hardwick: Thank you, Jack.
 Always a pleasure talking with you.
 I really appreciate you having me on.